 Short-term Care: Facilitates Functional Improvement

-This metric measures the percentage of short-term patients that experienced functional improvements.
+This datapoint is a measure of the percentage of short-term patients that experienced functional improvements.

 - Yale-New Haven HospitalAcute Care Hospitals 0.51 miles away20 York St New Haven Connecticut 06504Voluntary non-profit - Private(203) 688-4242

 - Griffin HospitalAcute Care Hospitals 7.79 miles away130 Division St Derby Connecticut 06418Voluntary non-profit - Other(203) 732-7500